briandrum/codes.forchagrin.com/_chapters/chapter-373-bicycles-and-motorcycles.md

 * Bicycle; motorized bicycle defined - see TRAF.
 301.04
 * Motorcycle defined - see TRAF.
 301.19
-* Motorcycle operator’s license required - see TRAF.
+* Motorcycle operator's license required - see TRAF.
 335.01(a)
 * Motorcycle headlight - see TRAF.
 337.03
 * Motorcycle brakes - see TRAF.
 337.18

-## 373.01   Parent’s responsibility
+## 373.01   Parent's responsibility

 The parent of any child and the guardian of any ward shall not authorize or knowingly permit any such child or ward to violate any of the provisions of this